xll0328/xll0328.github.io/_pages/about.md

 # 🔥 News
+- *2024.10* I will join Hong Kong University of Science and Technology (Guangzhou) as a PhD student in Fall 2025, supervised by Associate Professor [Yutao Yue](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/YUE-Yutao/yutaoyue).
 - *2024.09* One paper of XAI is accepted by **NeurIPS 2024**.
 Congratulations to the collaborators!
 - *2024.09* I join CUHK(shenzhen) as a RA supervised by Professor [Zhizheng Wu](https://drwuz.com/).
 - *2024.07* One paper of robustness of text-to-motion generation is accepted by **ACM MM 2024**.
 Congratulations to the collaborators!